 Challenge: In wash facilities, tasks are rotated every 30 minutes to overcome manual task challenges and reduce risk.
 Through the use of Learning Teams, it was found that the rotation time was erratic (between 30 and 90 minutes).

-Result: Taking this approach identified a problem that hadn’t been picked up previously where a simple, cost-effective solution could help reduce the risk of musculoskeletal injury.
+Result: This approach identified a problem that hadn’t been picked up previously where a simple, cost-effective solution could help reduce the risk of musculoskeletal injury.
 Additionally, as a worker-driven solution, there was an immediate change in willingness to report.

 It takes two

-Solution: Two-way radios were requested and provided, which significantly improved the speed and ease of communication between staff.
+Solution: Two-way radios were requested and provided.
+This significantly improved the speed and ease of communication between staff.

-Result: The outcome has made it easier to enable a two-person line clearing – therefore making it safer – as well as improving productivity by reducing the time spent finding a second person.
+Result: The outcome first made enabling a two-person line clearing easier, making it safer.
+Secondly, productivity has improved by reducing the time spent finding a second person.
 As an additional benefit, it has improved communication between staff overall in the sites.

 Key takeaways for CHEP